xregistry/spec/message/spec.md

 The following attributes are defined for the `messagegroup` object in addition to the basic [attributes](../core/spec.md#attributes-and-extensions):

-#### `format` (Metadata format)
+#### `envelope` (Message Group)

 - Type: String
 - Description: Identifies the common, transport protocol independent message metadata format.
-Message metadata formats are referenced by name and version as `{NAME}/{VERSION}`.
-This specification defines a set of common [metadata format names](#metadata-formats) that MUST be used for the given formats, but applications MAY define extensions for other formats on their own.
-All definitions inside a group MUST use this same format.
+Message metadata envelopes are referenced by name and version as `{NAME}/{VERSION}`.
+This specification defines a set of common [metadata envelope names](#metadata-envelopes) that MUST be used for the given envelopes, but applications MAY define extensions for other envelopes on their own.
+All definitions inside a group MUST use this same envelope.
 - Constraints:
-  - At least one of `metadata` and `binding` MUST be specified.
+  - At least one of `envelopemetadata` and `protocol` MUST be specified.
   - If present, MUST be a non-empty string
-  - If present, MUST follow the naming convention `{NAME}/{VERSION}`, whereby `{NAME}` is the name of the metadata format and `{VERSION}` is the version of the metadata format.
+  - If present, MUST follow the naming convention `{NAME}/{VERSION}`, whereby `{NAME}` is the name of the metadata envelope and `{VERSION}` is the version of the metadata envelope.
 - Examples:
   - `CloudEvents/1.0`

-#### `binding` (Message binding)
+#### `protocol` (Message Group)

 - Type: String
-- Description: Identifies a transport protocol message binding.
-Bindings are referenced by name and version as `{NAME}/{VERSION}`.
-This specification defines a set of common [message binding names](#message-bindings) that MUST be used for the given protocols, but applications MAY define extensions for other protocol bindings on their own.
-All messages inside a group MUST use this same binding.
+- Description: Identifies a transport protocol to be used for this Message.
+  Protocols are referenced by name and version as `{NAME}/{VERSION}`.
+This specification defines a set of common [message protocol names](#message-protocols) that MUST be used for the given protocols, but applications MAY define extensions for other protocols on their own.
+All messages inside a group MUST use this same protocol.
 - Constraints:
-  - At least one of `metadata` and `binding` MUST be specified.
+  - At least one of `envelopemetadata` and `protocol` MUST be specified.
   - If present, MUST be a non-empty string
   - If present, MUST follow the naming convention `{NAME}/{VERSION}`, whereby `{NAME}` is the name of the protocol and `{VERSION}` is the version of protocol.